martian-lang/martian-docs/content/roadmap/index.md

 All features here refer to notional plans.
-They are provided only to provide visibility into the current priorities of the Martian development team, and are subject to change at any time
+They are provided only to provide visibility into the current priorities of the Martian development team, and are subject to change at any time.

 ## August 2017
 * Initial GitHub publication